 [ Update October 2018: I no longer use this setup.
-I migrate to use gitlab (mostly because I gitlab can easily build my website with hugo.
+I migrated to gitlab (mostly because gitlab can easily build my website with hugo.
 Gitlab provides straightforward instructions on securing your site with Cloudflare.
 This would be my recommended setup now. ]

 Do you see a little green icon in your browser bar?
 This website is now served using TLS (a secure connection also known as SSL) thanks to Cloudflare’s new free Universal SSL1.
 Combined with Github Pages hosting this website securely costs me nothing.
 Here I explain how to connect these services together so you can get your own green icon.
 I’ll assume you’re already familiar with Github Pages and how to publish your site using it.